pytorch/builder/conda/README.md

 ## Building conda binaries

-- Change the BUILD_VERSION and BUILD_NUMBER variables in build_all.sh as appropriate
+- Change the BUILD_VERSION and BUILD_NUMBER variables in build_pytorch.sh as appropriate
 - If pytorch-$BUILD_VERSION folder doesn't exist, copy over the last version and change the meta.yaml if necessary (if tests change etc.)
   - `cp -r pytorch-0.1.3 pytorch-$BUILD_VERSION`
   - `git add pytorch-$BUILD_VERSION`
-- Run `./build_all.ash` on an OSX machine and a Linux machine
+- Run `./build_pytorch.sh` on an OSX machine and a Linux machine

 ### TODO
 - [x] Make sure you build against magma